 Surrounded by ancient city walls that are still intact, the small yet spacious village of Montichiello is a delight to stroll through its quiet paved streets.
 Vases with flowers adorn window sills of the ancient Medieval buildings that are beautifully preserved by the proud locals who take excellent care of their tiny oasis in a sea of undulating hills and patchworks of valleys.

-A lovely terrace with benches offer you a front row seat to a panoramic theater of awe inspiring natural beauty that unfolds before you.
+A lovely terrace with benches offers you a front-row seat to a panoramic theater of awe inspiring natural beauty that unfolds before you.

 Just nearby is the famous iconic serpentine road lined with cypress trees.